-The LFMM allows for the capacity expansion of all processing unit types.
-These processing unit types include:
+The LFMM allows for capacity expansion for all processing unit types, which include:

-- Distillation units such as:
+- Distillation units, such as:

 - Atmospheric distillation unit (ADU)

 - Vacuum distillation unit (VDU)

 - Condensate splitters

-- Secondary processing units such as:
+- Secondary processing units, such as:

 - Hydrotreating

-- o Coking
+- Coking

 - Fluid catalytic cracking

 - Hydrocracking

 - Alkylation

-Capacity expansion occurs by processing unit, starting from regional capacities established using historical data.
+Capacity expansion occurs by processing unit, starting from regional capacities established through historical data.

 Expansion occurs in the LFMM when the value received from the sale of products that could be produced with new processing capacity exceeds the investment and operating costs of adding this new capacity, plus the cost of purchasing additional feedstock.
-The investment costs assume a financing ratio of 60% equity and 40% debt and an after-tax return on investment ranging from 6% for building new refinery processing units to more than 13% for higher-risk projects, such as the construction of a coal-to-liquids plant.
+The investment costs assume a financing ratio of 60% equity and 40% debt.
+Those costs also include an after-tax return on investment ranging from 6% for building new refinery processing units to more than 13% for higher-risk projects, such as coal-to-liquids (CTL) plant construction.

 The LFMM models capacity expansion using a three-period (Periods 1, 2, and 3) planning approach similar to that used in the NEMS Electricity Market Module (EMM).
 The first two periods contain a single model year (current year and next year), and the third period represents a net present value of the next 19 years in the projection period.
-The second and third planning periods are used to establish an economic plan for capacity expansion for the next NEMS model year.
+The LFMM uses the second and third planning periods to establish an economic plan for capacity expansion for the next NEMS model year.
 In Period 2, product demands and legislative requirements must be met.
 Period 3 acts as leverage in the capacity expansion decision for Period 2, and this decision is controlled by the discount rate assumptions.
 Larger discount rates increase the net present value (NPV) of revenue and expenditures in earlier periods and decrease the NPV of revenue and expenditure in later periods.
 The LFMM uses multiple discount rates for the NPV calculation to represent various categories of risk.
-For AEO2022, the LFMM uses an 18% discount rate.
+For AEO2023, the LFMM uses an 18% discount rate.